adoniskrasniqi/Doc/ReadMe.md

 # Doc

-Doc is a mobile ready website, that will be commercially used by Doctors.
+Doc is a mobile ready website, that will be commercially used by Doctors for:

-It will be used for:
   - Scheduling
   - EHR
   - Billing